-Endowments create financial stability, allowing Western Carolina to be less dependent on unpredictable sources of revenue, such as state appropriations.
+Endowments create financial stability, allowing WCU to be less dependent on unpredictable sources of revenue, such as state appropriations.
 Endowments allow for a rich variety of activities, including scholarships and fellowships for talented students; support for distinguished and dedicated faculty members through professorships, or chairs; and support for research and other programs.

 Outright gifts and planned gifts such as charitable trusts and bequests are popular ways to fund the initial endowment or add to it in later years.
 Donors may fund endowments with a single gift or multiple gifts spread over time.

 An endowed scholarship fund is a permanent fund with the WCU Foundation.
 Scholarship gifts for the University's endowment are never spent.
 Instead, they are prudently invested according to the University's Endowment Investment Policy.
 Every year, a percentage of each scholarship fund's market value is awarded to students according to WCU Foundation Board spending policy and the fund's designated purpose..

 Your endowed fund is created by you to name as you wish.
 Often it is named in honor

 or in memory of someone of importance in the donor's life.
 Whatever name you choose,

 the scholarship can reach the student(s) that you feel are most critical to reach.

 No Fund may discriminate among applicants on the basis of race, gender, religious preference, citizenship or ethnic origin.
 Each fund name nad criteria must be approved by the University Scholarship Office.

 Donors work with WCU's development staff to understand the ultimate goal of what the donor is hoping to accomplish with his or her gift.
 The minimum amount required to establish an endowment is $25,000.